My name is Ashley Guillermo, and I founded Project Ring Inc., a registered nonprofit organization, when I was just 16 years old.

 Like many teens, I didn’t always cope in healthy ways.
 But on my 16th birthday, I made a promise to myself that my story wasn’t over.
 I got my first tattoo — a semicolon with a heartbeat leading into a butterfly.
 Inspired by the Semicolon Project, it symbolized continuation, survival, and hope.
 The heartbeat reminded me I was still here.
 The butterfly came from a therapy exercise where we drew butterflies on our skin instead of hurting ourselves — giving them names and purpose to protect them, and in turn, protect ourselves.

-That same year, I started Project Ring.
+That same year, I created Project Ring.

-Project Ring exists to fill that gap — to be the support that continues after the sirens stop.
+Project Ring Inc. exists to fill that gap — to be the support that continues after the sirens stop.

 Sharing my story is deeply personal, but I do it because if even one person reads this and feels less alone, it’s worth it.
 Your struggles do not define you.
 They do not determine your future.
 Healing is possible.
 Life can get better.

-I know — because I’ve lived it, and now I get to help others believe it too.
+And now, I get to help others believe it too.